TelegramBots/book/src/4/passport/files-docs.md

 A bot can request certified English translations of a document.
 Translations are also encrypted passport files so their decryption is no different from others passport files.

-Assuming that the user sends one translation scan only for the driver's license, we receive the translation passport file object in
-`message.passport_data.data[0].translation[0]` and its accompanying file credentials object in `credentials.secure_data.driver_license.translation[0]`.
+Assuming that the user sends one translation scan only for the license, we receive the translation passport file object in `message.passport_data.data[0].translation[0]` and its accompanying file credentials object in `credentials.secure_data.driver_license.translation[0]`.